 The most practical way to modify the contract is to cross out the appropriate section and make a note referencing the Supplemental Condition that replaces the crossed-out section.

 Using the Contract Forms

 Document Six and Document Nine are provided in a combination of fillable PDF forms and MS Word schedules.
-The Agreement Form, Definitions and General Conditions are provided in a PDF fillable form.
+The agreement form, definitions and general conditions are provided as a PDF fillable form.
 The schedules are provided in MS Word format so that services can be added as necessary.
-The PDF form is also provided as an MS Word document.
+The agreement portion of the PDF form is also provided as an MS Word document.
 However, users are advised NOT TO CHANGE the text of the agreement form.
 The MS Word version is provided to allow users to expand form fields as necessary.

 In August 2018, the RAIC released their new standard forms of contract: Document Six 2018, Canadian Standard Form of Contract for Architectural Services, and Document Nine 2018, Canadian Standard Form of Contract Between Architect and Consultant.
 With the release of these two new contracts, at its September 2018 meeting, the RAIC Board rescinded the older contract forms: Document Seven 2005, Canadian Standard Form of Agreement between Client and Architect - Abbreviated Version, and Document Eight, Short Form Agreement Between Client and Architect.
 They are no longer available for download from the RAIC web site.